kennybaquol/albumsaurus/README.md

 - [] Delete summaries and albums once they've been altered or removed from My Favorites
 - [] Fix async/await bug that doesn't copy the entire description from the AudioDB API
 - [] Fix bug where routes write to the first user when multiple users start with the same characters
+- [] Fix bug where sometimes a selected artist doesn't have any releases classified as "albums"
 - [] Refactor some bulky code from the albums controller into functions on app.js
 - [] Add styling rules so that all medium and big artwork pictures are the same size throughout the different routes
 - [] Give users the ability to search through their favorite albums for quicker future reference